kadraman/pygame-platformer/README.md

-# pygame-platform-jumper
+### A PyGame "platformer" example

-A PyGame platform and jumper physics example
+This is an [PyGame](https://www.pygame.org/) example that illustrates how to create a simple platformer with jump physics.